Beneficiaries are the primary focus of your last will and testament and/or trusts set up on their behalf.

 If you have young children or you are going to put assets into a “special needs trust” for a disabled relative or dependent, this is a good option.

-Doing this with other trusts is best done with professional help.
+Do this with professional help.

 There are additional considerations when making a trust the beneficiary for retirement accounts.
 While there are some advantages in the short term and, depending on your circumstances, there can be long-term consequences vs naming your spouse or children.